MakeSchool-Tutorials/Makestagram-Swift-V3/P19-Setting-Followers/content.md

 }
 ```

-The code we've implemented here is similar to the code we've previous wrote for determining whether each of a user's posts was liked by the current user.
+The code we've implemented here is similar to the code we've previously written for determining whether each of a user's posts was liked by the current user.
 Let's break it down:

 1. Create a `DatabaseReference` to read all users from the database.
 1. Read the `users` node from the database.